 Because this company is run by staunch outdoor enthusiasts, expect their gear selection to be realistic and reliable.

 As each hiking season unfolds, I find myself more and more interested in lightening up the weight of my outdoor gear.

 In fact, I've made a vow to go lighter with one major piece of hiking gear each year, with an end goal of replacing all of my older technology with lightweight options.

 Ultralight Adventure Equipment (ULA) is supportive of this idea, featuring durable backpacking and hiking equipment hand sewn in the United States.

-Their website is easy to navigate.
+Their website is simple and easy to navigate, with minimum distractions.

 My gear reviews are a good place to start on your quest for the best hiking gear.
-I only recommend the best stuff for the trail, because just like you, I don't like to waste my money or time.

 I'd be glad to help!

 If you're curious about the types of questions I get from other hikers, visit the Hiking For Her hiking questions archive.